-In accordance with 42 U.S.C. § 8624 (b)(2), as amended, Pennsylvania will make payments to, or on behalf of, households whose gross annual incomes are equal or less than the established percentage of the poverty level for the FY 2021 program, based on the FPIGs published on January 17, 2020, by the U. S. Department of Health and Human Services (DHHS).
+In accordance with 42 U.S.C. § 8624(b)(2), as amended, Pennsylvania will make payments to, or on behalf of, households whose gross annual incomes are equal or less than the established percentage of the poverty level for the FY 2022 program, based on the FPIG published on January 21, 2022, by DHHS.

-Income limits for households to qualify for LIHEAP Cash, Crisis, and Weatherization benefits are as follows:
+Income limits for households to qualify for LIHEAP cash, crisis, and weatherization benefits are as follows: